-My current work concerns the relationship between metaphysics and ideology more broadly: I am finishing a chapter for a volume I am co-editing with my interdisciplinary research group, the California Ideology Project, (under review at UC Press) in which I apply Hegel’s critique and Adorno’s mobilization of the pseudo-scientific method of “physiognomics” to Los Angeles’ natural and built environment.
-I am in the process of writing two articles on Buddhist and Feminist philosophy, including an article on Nagarjuna and Adorno’s contradictory metaphysics as critiques of reification and a critique of the contemporary gendered tropes of “Girlbosses” and “Tradwives” using indigenous and feminist philosophies of nature.
-I am also developing chapters for edited volumes: the first is an accepted chapter on modern sacrifice in Simone de Beauvoir and Hegel for a volume on Beauvoir’s phenomenology (Palgrave), and the second is an invited chapter on the crossover between Spinozist and Quaker metaphysics and politics for a volume on the metaphor of slavery in the philosophy of emotion (under review).
-In the next two years, I will develop a book on the influence of Hegel on Fanon, Beauvoir, and Adorno’s decolonial-psychoanalytic, feminist, and critical-theoretical research methods and major works, as informed by their experiences of and responses to repressive and progressive political movements in Algeria, France, and California, respectively.
+My current research also concerns the relationship between metaphysics, politics, and ideology: I am writing two pieces drawing on Feminist philosophy, including an accepted chapter on modern sacrifice in Simone de Beauvoir and Hegel for a volume on Beauvoir’s phenomenology (Palgrave), and an article critiquing the latent conceptions of nature undergirding the contemporary social-media-generated imagos of the “Girlboss” and the “Tradwife.”
+I am also finishing a chapter for a volume I am co-editing with my interdisciplinary research group the California Ideology Project titled Crisis & the California Ideology (under review at UC Press) in which I apply Hegel’s critique and Adorno’s mobilization of the pseudo-scientific method of “physiognomics” to Los Angeles’ natural and built environment.
+In the next two years, I will develop a manuscript on the influence of Hegel on Fanon, Beauvoir, and Adorno’s decolonial-psychoanalytic, feminist, and critical-theoretical research methods and major works between the 1930s and the 1960s, as informed by their experiences of and responses to repressive and progressive political movements in Algeria, France, and California, respectively.

-You can find my published research on PhilPeople and Academia.edu, and drafts and extended abstracts of the above projects are available upon request.
+You can find my published research on PhilPeople and Academia.edu.
+Drafts and extended abstracts of the above projects are available upon request.

 publications